ProfessorMomo/NYPD-Complaint-Substantiation-Prediction/README.md

 I worked on these projects with Yash Potdar, a fellow Data Science major at UC San Diego.

 ## nypd_permutation_test.ipynb
-**Goal**: To determine whether complaints made by Black individuals have a varying degree of success than complaints made by non-Black individuals
+**Goal**: To determine whether complaints made by African American individuals have a significantly different substantiation rate of their complaints than non African American individuals.

-This project has three focuses:
+The 3 core topics addressed in this notebook:
 1. Data cleaning process and exploratory data analysis (EDA)
 2. Assessment of Missingness of Data
 3. Permutation test